 Caption: Mdm Song (right) posing for a candid shot with TOUCH staff Ms Tracy Lee (left).

-When 84-year-old Mdm Song Ah Thai went for her right hip replacement surgery due to Osteoarthritis in September last year, she was worried about her condition and suffered sleepless nights.
-Living alone in her four-room flat in Ang Mo Kio, Mdm Song wondered if she could still take care of herself on her own at home.
+When 85-year-old Mdm Song Ah Thai went for her right hip replacement surgery due to Osteoarthritis in September 2018, she was worried about her condition and suffered from anxiety, depression and sleepless nights.
+Living alone in her flat in Ang Mo Kio, Mdm Song wondered if she could still take care of herself on her own at home.

 “Thankfully, I remembered that TOUCH could help old people like me.
 My friend Tracy, who became my friend when she came knocking at my door one day to join TOUCH’s activities, had told me about it,” said Mdm Song.